futzu/cuei/README.md

 	args := os.Args[1:] // Take multiple command line args
 	for _, arg := range args {
 		var cues []*cuei.Cue
-		streamp := cuei.NewStreamParser() // New StreamParser for each file
+		stream := cuei.NewStream() // New StreamParser for each file
-		streamp.Quiet = true // suppress printing SCTE-35 messages
+		stream.Quiet = true // suppress printing SCTE-35 messages

 		// you don't have to use a file
-		// StreamParser.Parse takes a []byte as input
+		// Stream.DecodeBytes takes a []byte as input

 		file, err := os.Open(arg)
 		if err != nil {